arnovb-github/PoshCommence/docs/Get-CmcFilter.md

 ```powershell
 [Enum]::GetValues([Vovin.CmcLibNet.Database.FilterType]) | % { Write-Host $_  $_.Value__}
 ```

 When you specify a `-FilterType` value, you can use tab-completion to cycle through all named values.
 This example outputs the names and the corresponding numerical values numbers of the [FilterType] enum.

 ### Get Qualifier names and values
 ```powershell
 [Enum]::GetValues([Vovin.CmcLibNet.Database.FilterQualifier]) | % { Write-Host $_  $_.Value__}
 ```

 When you specify a `-Qualifier` value, you can use tab-completion to cycle through all named values.
 This example outputs the names and the corresponding numerical values numbers of the [FilterQualifier] enum.

 ### Get the filterstring
-Seasoned Commence API users at this point may go 'WTF is happening here?
-Create objects for filtering Commence data?
-How does that work?'

-What happens under the hood is, when a filter is applied, the filter object is turned into a string that is passed to the `ICommenceCursor.SetFilter(...)` method, which expects a string formatted as a DDE request.

-A filter object created by `Get-CmcFilter` has a `ToString()` overload that creates that DDE syntax.
-So for getting that string just call `ToString()` on the filter object.

-For example:
 ```powershell
 (Get-CmcFilter 1 0 accountKey Between "A*" "K*" -MatchCase).ToString()
 # a more convenient way
 $f = Get-CmcFilter 1 0 accountKey Between "A*" "K*" -MatchCase
 $f # ToString() is implicit
 ```

 Output:
 '[ViewFilter(1,F,,"accountKey","Between","A*","K*")]'

+Seasoned Commence API users at this point may go 'WTF is happening here?
+Create objects for filtering Commence data?
+How does that work?'

+What happens under the hood is, when a filter is applied, the filter object is turned into a specially formatted string that is passed to the `ICommenceCursor.SetFilter(...)` method.

 ## PARAMETERS